mmaccamy-zspace/lessons-learned/README.md

 left behind from the previous Classic test application development.

 The main difficulty with documentation is that it's boring.
-Pair that with the clear limited lifespan of Shadow type styluses and associated test software, it's hard to stay motivated when it comes to documentation.
+Pair that with the clear limited lifespan of Shadow type styluses and limited audience for STS to begin with, and it becomes incredibliy hard to stay motivated to review/edit documents; even if some of the information may be out of date.

 ### Miscellaneous
 For all deliverables, more robust startup/continuous built-in tests (SBIT/CBIT) could be implemented to